SkullKnightt/eks-load-balancer/README.md

 # AWS Load Balancer Controller on EKS with Fargate

 This repository provides a guide to setting up the AWS Load Balancer Controller on an Amazon EKS cluster using Fargate.
-Follow the steps below to deploy the 2048 game application using an Application Load Balancer (ALB) on AWS.
+Follow the steps below to deploy  2048 game application using an Application Load Balancer (ALB) on AWS.

 ## Prerequisites